shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You don’t really want to participate in reality, and prefer to watch it unfold instead.

-### Stealthy
+### Bystander

 At level 3, you learn how to keep other people from interacting with you.
-As an action, you make yourself invisible.
-Alternatively, you can make yourself visible.
+As an action, you can make yourself invisible.
 The duration of this effect is equal to your Spell Duration.
 You can use this feature a number of times equal to your Proficiency Bonus, regaining all expended uses after a long rest.

+As an action, you can dismiss this effect.

+This effect ends automatically if you attack or cast a spell.

 ### Unseen Casting

 At level 3, you how to keep your spells from giving you away.
 You gain the following Bond Affinity option:

 -   Invisible: Make this spell cast and its effects invisible.
+Casting this spell doesn’t end invisibility effects.

 An Invisible spell can’t be seen by anyone but you.
-An Invisible spell will not give away your location or inform other creatures that it was you who cast it.
+An Invisible spell will not give away your location or inform other creatures that it was you who cast it, nor will it end the Bystander effect.
 An Invisible spell that mentions you in the description instead mentions nobody.

 ### Safe

 At level 5, you learn how to make yourself less vulnerable.
-As an action, you can make yourself ethereal.
+Whenever you use your Bystander feature, you can make yourself ethereal in addition to or instead of invisible.
 While you’re ethereal:

 -   You can pass through walls.
 -   You are untargetable and immune to all damage types.
 -   Your spells and attacks deal 0 damage.

-The duration of this effect is equal to your Spell Duration.
-You can dismiss this effect as an action.
-You can use this feature a number of times equal to your Proficiency Bonus, regaining all expended uses after a long rest.

 ### Watch Together

 At level 7, you can bring guests into your world.
-When you expend a use of another feature, you can use it on another creature within your Cast Range instead of yourself.
+When you expend a use of another feature, you can use a copy of it on another creature within your Cast Range in addition to yourself.

 This feature includes your Far Watcher Bending Style features:

--   Stealthy
--   Safe
+-   Bystander (& Safe)
 -   Predictive
 -   Removed from Reality